ravron/ravron.com/content/posts/lets-encrypt-unifi-cloud-key/index.md

 from 192.168.1.3 (for example, passwords, messages, or credit cards)."
 There is also a "Learn more" link, and the error identifier "NET::ERR_CERT_COMMON_NAME_INVALID."
-Two buttons at the bottom read "Advanced" and "Back to safety"`
+Two buttons at the bottom read "Advanced" and "Back to safety."`
 >}}

 Though my browser, Brave, caches my bypass of this warning for a little while,